Mouli-byt/TodoList_Redux/README.md

-He we created a Todo list App using Redux Library.
+He we created a Todo list App using Redux Library.<br>
- +Here we used mapping function to list all list items
+ +Here we used mapping function to list all list items <br>

  we have two components here- <br>
  +Todo component we have options to delte a todo or mark as Read and Add form component inside it.<br>